 - Do a body scan meditation.
 Sometimes when you’re uncomfortable, your attention is 100% on the painful symptoms and you don’t notice anything else.
 This can make you feel worse.
 For me, when I have a cold, it’s like I’m living in my sinuses.
 All I feel is the pressure in my head, but if I just expand my focus beyond that for a moment, I immediately feel some relief.
 Body Scan is a guided meditation that sends your attention on a non-judgmental journey throughout your entire body.
 You will be surprised to discover how much of your body feels good, even when you’re sick.

 - Dealing with feelings of fear.
 When you have autoimmune disease, catching a cold or flu comes with higher risks.
 There is a higher chance it will progress to an infection.
 There is also a chance it will lead to a flare.
 Fear can actually increase the stress response and therefore make negative outcomes more likely.
-There are two techniques that are very helpful to get a handle on our fears and restore a feeling of peace, even in the midst of illness.
-Emotional Freedom Technique and Byron Katie’s The Work.
+I have a short podcast that can help: Healing Mindset – Thoughts: Don’t Believe Everything You Think

 When to See a Doctor